codystevelarson/profiles-rest-api/README.md

 https://www.udemy.com/course/django-python/learn/lecture/6945632

 ## Vagrant Setup

 - Start: vagrant up
 - SSH: vagrant ssh
 - Stop: exit
+- cd /vagrant to run python manage.py commands
-- All files are synced to/from the /vargrant folder in the virtual environment
+- All files are synced to/from the /vagrant folder in the virtual environment